Churchill Insurance: Advertising

 In 1994, it was decided that the company needed a mascot to represent the Churchill brand, and differentiate it from the former British Prime Minister, Winston Churchill.
-A staff competition led to the adoption of a bulldog, a well known symbol of British identity.
+A staff competition led to the adoption of a bulldog, a well-known symbol of British identity.
 The first Churchill dog was a real bulldog called Lucas.
 The company first used a nodding dog in 1996.
-Churchill began selling nodding dog models in 1997.

-In the company's television advertising, the computer-animated Churchill dog was asked whether he could save people money on their insurance and he responded with his catchphrase: "Oh, yes!"
-The catchphrase is believed to be an impersonation of Potter the Janitor (played by Deryck Guyler) from the television series of the 1970s, Please Sir!.
+In the company's television advertising, the animated Churchill dog was asked whether he could save people money on their insurance and he responded with his catchphrase: "Oh, yes!"
+The catchphrase is believed to be an impersonation of Potter the caretaker (played by Deryck Guyler) from the 1970s television series, Please Sir!

-Churchill was voiced by Bob Mortimer.
-Older adverts had Mortimer's voice responding to questions posed by his comedy partner Vic Reeves.
+Churchill was voiced by Stephen Alan Yorke from 2011 to 2019 and Bob Mortimer from 1996 to 2011.
+The original adverts had Mortimer's voice responding to questions posed by his comedy partner Vic Reeves to a nodding dog mascot in the back of a car.
 In April 2005, however, Reeves was removed from the adverts, after he was convicted of drink-driving.
-More adverts were launched featuring the Churchill dog, alongside celebrities including Melanie Sykes and Roy Walker.
-Walker began starring in the adverts in January 2009.
+Over the years many more ads were launched featuring the Churchill dog, including a campaign alongside such celebrities as Melanie Sykes and Roy Walker from January 2009.

-In 2004, a hot air balloon of Churchill was unveiled, and was the United Kingdom's largest special shaped hot air balloon, measuring 34 metres wide by 24 metres high.
+In 2004, a hot air balloon of Churchill, measuring 34 metres wide by 24 metres high, was unveiled.
 The balloon appears at numerous events across the country, notably the Bristol International Balloon Fiesta and the London Marathon.

 In 2006, a high profile "Challenge Churchill" campaign was launched, involving the people of Britain challenging the brand mascot to find them cheaper car and home insurance.
 In 2009, the company adopted a new strapline: "Count on Churchill".

-Bob Mortimer continued to provide the voice for the dog until at least January 2009.
+Bob Mortimer continued to provide the voice for the dog until April 2011, followed by Stephen Alan Yorke, who voiced the character from December 2011 to September 2019, up until the next 'Chill' campaign in which the character no longer spoke.

 In recent years, talking soft toys have been added to the range of Churchill merchandise, and the character has a page on social networking site Facebook.

-During 2009, Churchill starred in twenty two pantomimes around the United Kingdom.
-In August 2010, he made appearances at Pontins holiday camps, before returning for his second pantomime run.
-Martin Clunes featured in Churchill's television campaigns until November 2012, when he was removed after being banned from driving.
-Clunes was replaced by Dawn French in the firm's television adverts in February 2013.

-An advert, in May 2013, featured Churchill riding on a kids' ride, with Gary Numan's song "Cars" playing in the background.
+Churchill starred in twenty-two pantomimes around the UK in 2009 and in August 2010, he made appearances at Pontins holiday camps before returning for his second pantomime run.

+Martin Clunes starred in Churchill's new television campaign from December 2011, with a series of ads featuring Clunes as Churchie's new pet owner until November 2012, when he was removed after being banned from driving.
+Clunes was replaced by Dawn French as Churchill the dog's new owner in the next series of television adverts from February 2013 until June 2014.
+A solo advert in May 2013 featured Churchill riding on a kids' ride to the tune of Gary Numan's song "Cars."

-Churchill was once again redesigned in October 2019, where his long serving nodding dog design was changed, to a new, CGI version.
+Churchill was once again redesigned in October 2019 for the company's new 'Chill' campaign, when his long-serving nodding dog design was replaced by a realistic, non-speaking CGI version.